Last Updated on August 27, 2023 by Louise Carter

 Traditional mattresses are designed with pressure points in mind, spreading weight evenly around the body.
 The shoulders, buttocks, and spine bear the brunt of your weight when sleeping in a bed.

-If you have a high-quality mattress, you should find that these pressure points are well-balanced.
+If you have a quality mattress, you should find that these pressure points are well-balanced.
 Cheaper and older mattresses can strain the back, leading to stiffness and discomfort.

 This sleeping solution has no pressure points, which means you’ll adopt a natural sleeping position with no burden placed on one part of the body over another.